 Technically, in the U.S. the “happy ending” is illegal and most massage therapists will not offer it.
 But many private male massage therapists who advertise a sensuous or erotic massage on masseurfinder will provide it as an organic part of the massage. it is illegal only if your pay extra for the sex.
 Sex for pay is prostitution.
 The massage therapist will not offer you a happy ending.
 That would be solicitation for sex.
 So don’t ask for a happy ending.
 But you can indicate your interest by the way you respond to his touch.
 The therapist will understand.
 If the “happy ending” is simply part of the massage, it is not illegal; it would be construed as consensual sex.
 But you may show your appreciation by adding to your tip.

 Prostate massage is also healthy for men, especially older men.
 At one time, years ago, you could routinely receive a prostate massage from your family medical practitioner.
 Maybe if that continued to be done today more instances of prostate cancer would be detected early.
 Access to the prostrate is through the anus, and some massage therapists know how to give it.
 But it does involve fingers going into the anus, which many men experience as pleasurable, even if a bit painful at first (like any rectal exam).
+It can produce an erection and ejaculation.
 You could, quite bluntly, ask a massage therapist if he knows how to give a prostate massage.
+If you’re going to have a “happy ending,” it should have therapeutic value.

 Anything that happens between the massage therapist and client is by mutual consent and develops over a period of time with repeated visits.
 I enjoy a hug before or after a massage.
 This is also a healing touch.
 I told my male massage therapist that the Austrian woman massage therapist I had before him used to give me a hug.
 He said, “That can be arranged.”